liferay/liferay-docs/develop/tutorials/articles/100-tooling/05-maven/10-maven-workspace.markdown

         -Dversion=[VERSION] \
         -Dpackage=[PACKAGE]

 Your Maven Workspace is generated to the folder you ran the command from.
+No other tools or CLIs are required for Maven Workspace.

 ## Anatomy